Aaron Leya Iseka

-Aaron Leya Iseka (born 15 November 1997) is a Belgian professional footballer who plays as a striker.
+Aaron Leya Iseka (born 15 November 1997) is a Belgian professional footballer who plays as a striker for Greek Super League club OFI.

 He made his professional debut at Anderlecht, and also represented Zulte Waregem in the Belgian Pro League.
-He featured for several years in the French Ligue 1 with Marseille, Toulouse and Metz, as well as having top-flight spells in Israel and Greece with OFI Crete, and playing second-tier football in England and Turkey.
+He featured for several years in the French Ligue 1 with Marseille, Toulouse and Metz, as well as having top-flight spells in Israel and Greece with OFI, and playing second-tier football in England and Turkey.

 Club career

 Anderlecht

 Leya Iseka is a youth exponent from Anderlecht.
 In the 2013–14 UEFA Youth League, aged 15 in an under-19 tournament, he scored four goals in six games of a group-stage elimination, including a hat-trick on 3 October in a 4–2 home win over Olympiacos.
 The following season, he scored nine times in seven UEFA Youth League games, second only to Chelsea's Dominic Solanke.
 This included another hat-trick on 18 March 2015 in a 5–0 home win over Porto in the quarter-finals.
 That same month, he was given his first professional contract, for five years.

 He made his first team debut on 3 December 2014, in a Belgian Cup 7th-round game against K.R.C.
 Mechelen, replacing Cyriac after 75 minutes in a 4–1 home win.
 He scored his first goal on 21 January 2015 in the second leg of the quarter-finals, a 4–2 (7–2 aggregate) win over Zulte Waregem.
 On 22 March he was an unused substitute in the 2015 Belgian Cup Final, a 2–1 loss to Club Brugge at the King Baudouin Stadium.
 He made nine appearances that season in the Belgian Pro League, the first being on 18 January when he replaced Andy Najar for the last six minutes of a 3–0 win over Lierse S.K. at the Constant Vanden Stock Stadium.